mtcouvi/fastq2EZbakR/docs/configuration.md

 ## Configuring fastq2EZbakR

 In the `config/` directory you will find a file named `config.yaml`.
 If you open it in a text editor, you will see several parameters which you can alter to your heart's content.
+These parameters are split into two major sections, the first being those that are very important to check and alter as necessary, and the second being parameters whose default values are worth assessing but that are probably ok.

+### Parameters you need to set

  The first parameter that you have to set is at the top of the file:

 ``` yaml
 samples: